clevijoki/vapid/README.md

 * A cache server, which serves precompiled task outputs.
 This will be configured to store at least one cached output for each task, and store history up to a specific cache size.
 * A worker manager, which coordinates availble workers
 * A dedicated worker, run one of these per core on every dedicated build machine you have, and connects to the worker manager.
 * A build monitor, this is a GUI program that runs on the user machine and remains active on the task bar, it connects to the cache server and worker manager.
 When you run a build, it then starts a bunch of worker processes locally, parses the build configuration, and starts requesting workers to perform tasks.
-This may also be configured to use a couple cores of the user machines to perform build tasks for anybody at the company if desired, possibly only activating this when the machine has been idle for a while.
-This may be an increasingly viable option as many core systems are becoming available (e.g. threadripper).
+This process also serves as a file watcher to determine fast incremental builds/

 The build monitor may be triggered by a command line application for integration into code build tools, but you can see a GUI representation of the progress looking at the output.

 When run on a personal project level, you only need to run the build monitor, which will then just ignore the cache server if not present (using a local cache), and use only the local build workers.

+# Build Monitor+

+Some additional goals for the build monitor will be to make it serve as a general purpose utility:

+* Indexes all of your text files so you can quickly search all of your code/content for text strings.
+* Monitors for local changes that are not in source control, to catch potential build or check-in issues.
+* A GUI to sync builds from source control
+* Provide a way to safely check-in changelists that are validated to not break tests, so the build remains stable.